SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/STaaS/STaaS.md

 1. Select *Offline Tools* > *CcaGateway (offline)* > *Renew cloud session* and complete the renew process.

-1. Wait a few minutes and then restart the DMA.
-The issue should be resolved now.

    > [!NOTE]
    > As the renewal of the Service Principal (SP) token is managed by a cloud service, it can take a few minutes before the renewal is fully synced.

+1. Wait a few minutes and then restart the DMA.The issue should be resolved now.

+> [!NOTE]
+> If you have a DataMiner System consisting of multiple DMAs, it is sufficient to do this on one of the DMAs.

 ### Connector-specific issues